maxime-tournier/maxime-tournier.github.com/notes/continuum-mechanics.md

 $$F(x, t) = A(t)$$

-On the contrary, if the deformation depends on $$x$$, the deformation gradient tells us how the deformation looks like locally around $$x$$, as a linear map.
+On the contrary, if the deformation depends on $$x$$, the deformation gradient tells us how the deformation looks like locally around $$x$$ as a linear map.

 ## Displacement Field